Discover our ancient Bluebell Wood

 The Bluebell Wood is only part of Coughton’s horticultural beauty.
 Come and admire our award winning gardens which have a wonderful display of roses from June and the hot and cold herbaceous borders look stunning well into the autumn months.
-The lake is the perfect place to watch the ducklings grow and the orchard boasts hundreds of apples from mid-autumn.
+The lake is the perfect place to watch the ducklings grow in spring and the orchard boasts hundreds of apples from mid-autumn.

 After the bluebells fade the delicate beauty of the Cow Parsley takes over, there's always something to enjoy in our ancient woodland.